-- Remember: PTAs are not in the fundraising business.
-Foundations are established to fundraise for school districts.
+Remember: PTAs are not in the fundraising business.
+Foundations are established to fund raise for school districts.
 PTA funds should always be used to further PTA's Mission and Purposes.
-A PTA does not raise money to be diverted into other channels, such as providing support to other organizations or individuals, no matter how worthy. - The region director or designee may serve on the school district foundation board when invited by the foundation to do so. - The region director/designee acts as a liaison between the school district foundation and council/ local PTAs: - Serving as a resource by providing input and direction as to community and educational needs. - Working with the school district foundation in the development of community-wide projects. - Local PTAs act as a liaison between the parents and the foundation: - Identifying needs in their school/community (relaying this information through the region director/designee). - Informing parents of the function of a foundation. - Informing parents of current foundation projects. - Informing parents of current funding needs of the foundation. - Local PTAs may select fundraising projects suggested by the foundation. - PTAs may not raise funds for the foundation, although they may work with the foundation on specific PTA projects.
+A PTA does not raise money to be diverted into other channels, such as providing support to other organizations or individuals, no matter how worthy.

+- The region support committee chair or designee may serve on the school district foundation board when invited by the foundation to do so. - The region support committee chair/designee acts as a liaison between the school district foundation and council/local PTAs: - · Serving as a resource by providing input and direction as to community and educational needs. - · Working with the school district foundation in the development of community-wide projects.

+- Local PTAs act as a liaison between the parents and the foundation: - Identifying needs in their school/community (relaying this information through the region support committee chair/designee). - Informing parents of the function of a foundation. - Informing parents of current foundation projects. - Informing parents of current funding needs of the foundation. - Local PTAs may select fundraising projects suggested by the foundation. - PTAs may not raise funds for the foundation, although they may work with the foundation on specific PTA projects.

-ANNUAL FINANCIAL RECONCILIATION (AFR) Information
+ANNUAL FINANCIAL RECONCILIATION (AFR)

+Information